Commencement is a celebrated, centuries-old tradition that parents, grandparents and other loved ones aren’t about to miss.

 10. VIP service

-Scanning ticketed guests in as they arrive provides visibility as to who actually showed up and which door or gate they used.
-This is helpful to manage VIPS and other important guests, like the family of your valedictorian, who you may want to personally greet when they arrive.
+Scanning ticketed guests in as they arrive provides visibility and tracking on who showed up and which door or gate they used.

-Because schools have complete control of their branding with AudienceView Grad, VIP tickets can also be designed with a unique look so that event staff can easily direct these guests to special parking and/or seating areas.
+Schools have complete control of their branding with AudienceView Grad, VIP tickets can also be designed with a unique look so that event staff can easily identify and direct these guests to special parking and/or seating areas.

 These are just some of the benefits of ticketing your commencement ceremonies with AudienceView Grad alongside schools including Columbia University, Florida Atlantic University, Kent State University and Southern Methodist University.

-Or, if you’re ready to get started, click here to request a demo.
+If you’re ready to get started, click here to request demo.